xianbaum/xianbaum.github.io/_posts/2016-03-29-stray-kitty-hosted.md

 ---
 layout: post
-title: Stray Kitty&#58; Hosted, and available as a Userscript
+title: "Stray Kitty: Hosted, and available as a Userscript"
 permalink: /blog/2016-03-29-stray-kitty
 date: 2016-03-29 00:58:03 -0700
 ---